oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```
 :::

+If the resource path is passed in the request body, it MUST be percent-encoded,
+come before any query options and be separated from them by a `?`.

 For `Content-Type: application/x-www-form-urlencoded`, the request body MUST be
 suitable _input_ for the [`application/x-www-form-urlencoded` parser](https://url.spec.whatwg.org/#urlencoded-parsing)
 in the [URL Living Standard](#_url), section 5.1 such that the _output_ of the parsing
-steps is the list of name/value pairs for the individual query options.
+steps is a list of name/value pairs.
+This list contains pairs for the individual query options
+and an optional pair with name `$resource` for the resource path without percent-encoding.

 To guarantee this, clients are advised to make the request body the value of
 _output_ after running the
 [`application/x-www-form-urlencoded` serializer](https://url.spec.whatwg.org/#concept-urlencoded-serializer)
 in the [URL Living Standard](#_url), section 5.2 with _tuples_ being the list
-of name/value pairs for the individual query options.
+of name/value pairs.

 ::: example
 Example 51: The same payload as in [example 50](#postquery) can be sent with